New mothers should know it’s OK to ask for help from others.

 Hello to all of you preemie moms out there!
 Welcome to the journey.
 Not everyone is invited to travel this rewarding and demanding path — you are the chosen few.

 The Neonatal Intensive Care Unit staff at Children’s Hospital of Wisconsin is truly a gift from God.
 They helped my baby and me navigate our journey.
-They extended their skillful hands and compassionate hearts to strengthen …Continue reading →
+They extended their skillful hands and compassionate hearts to strengthen …Click here to continue reading

 Most pregnant women can testify to the difficultly of the last month of pregnancy.
 You feel fat, can’t sleep comfortably and lose your breath walking up the stairs.
 The list of physical discomforts is lengthy.
 Despite these unpleasant side effects, the last few weeks of pregnancy are very important to the growing baby as essential organs like brain, liver and kidneys continue to develop.

 Late preterm infants, born between 34 and 37 weeks of pregnancy, often appear healthy and frequently receive care after birth similar to full-term babies.
 These babies room with their mothers and are cared for in a newborn nursery.
-However, these late preterm infants often need additional time to …Continue reading →
+However, these late preterm infants often need additional time to …Click here to continue reading

 Evan, a NICU graduate, and his dad enjoy a cupcake at the 2011 NICU Graduate Reunion.